 Wolf Brook Multiple Use Area

-This region includes the 700,000-acre Catskill Park, which crosses into Sullivan, Delaware, Greene, and Ulster Counties.
-Created in 1904, the park started with just over 90,000 protected acres.
-It also contains the nearly 300,000-acre Catskill Forest Preserve within its boundaries.
-Reservoirs located in the Catskill Park help to provide drinking water for New York City.
+The Catskill Park is a 700,000-acre forested wilderness area located within four counties: Sullivan, Delaware, Greene, and Ulster.
+Created in 1904, the park contains the nearly 300,000-acre Catskill Forest Preserve within its boundaries.
 This area has been a popular tourist destination since the early 1900s, particularly in the 1950s and 60s when it was home to many large family resorts.